tadast/enoughemail-web/README.md

 ## 2nd client
 - [x] Set up work email @enoughemail.com
+- [ ] Select a list of users in the org
+- [ ] Collect and show event history for each org
 - [ ] Access control to manage orgs and rules, how do we know who's an admin?
 Try admin@domain, if not available, ask who's an admin?
 - [ ] Roles, adding others to the org
 - [ ] Add labels to filtered emails?